MrX1068/MrX1068/README.md

 ⚡ Fun fact:

-      Life is Nothing , Nothing in Life is promised Excepted Death.
+      Life is Nothing , Nothing in Life is promised Except Death.
       Live Let Live.
       Enjoy the Every Moment.